miskaknapek/local_democracy_tinder_clone/README.md

 ( The other files in the js library, the different jquery files, are libraries for screen interaction, that someone else has written, that I've not modified ).

+### Credits
+Concept : Magnus Eriksson at RISE Interactive,
+CSS styling : Martin Törnros at RISE Interactive,
+CODE and some design : Miska Knapek at RISE Interactive.

 ### Fin ___